enonic/app-metafields/README.md

 ### Headless integration

-If you are doing external rendering, for example via Next.XP, you need to install a recent version (7.0.3) of App Guillotine, and add it to your site.
+If you are doing external rendering, for example via Next.XP, you need to install a recent version (7.1 or later) of the [Guillotine app](https://market.enonic.com/vendors/enonic/guillotine), and add it to your site.

 Then you can fetch the metadata you need from Enonic XP using GraphQL.